Nibezak/payflow-package/docs/core/upgrading.md

 #### Stripe Addon

 The Stripe addon will now attempt to update an order's billing and shipping address based on what has been stored against the Payment Intent.
 This is due to Stripe not always returning this information during their express checkout flows.
-This can be disabled by setting the `lunar.stripe.sync_addresses` config value to `false`.
+This can be disabled by setting the `payflow.stripe.sync_addresses` config value to `false`.

 ##### PaymentIntent storage and reference to carts/orders
 Currently, PaymentIntent information is stored in the Cart model's meta, which is then transferred to the order when created.